brather1ng/RePoE/docs/mods.md

   The weights are percentage multipliers to the spawn weight obtained through `spawn_weights`.
 If `generation_weights` is empty, the spawn weight is not modified.

-Only mods of the domains 'item', 'flask', 'area', 'master' and 'jewel' are included.
+Only mods of the domains 'item', 'flask', 'area', 'master', 'jewel' and 'atlas' are included.
+If you need other domains, just ask.
-These are the ones necessary for my use cases atm.
-Including all would double the file size.